AnestisTouloumis/multgee/README.md

 model to each of the marginalized contingency tables by setting `LORem = "2way"` in the core functions.

-There are also five utility functions:
+There are also five useful utility functions:

 - `confint` for obtaining Wald–type confidence intervals for the regression parameters using the standard errors of the sandwich